CharlesWiltgen/how-to-podcast/README.md

 This is an open source, under-construction resources for podcasters.

-If you'd like to contribute, you can get edit priviledges by contacting me at cwiltgen@gmail.com.
+If you'd like to contribute, you can get edit privileges by contacting me at cwiltgen@gmail.com.